CKXD/FreefunkKostenRechner/README.md

-# FreefunkKostenRechner
+# FreenetfunkKostenRechner
-small calculator for the new FreeFunk tarif
+small calculator for the new freenet FUNK tarif

-startin January 21th freenet change freenet FUNK, this smal calculate how mich it cost, if you use it as a camper.
+startin January 21th freenet change freenet FUNK, this small tool calculate how much it cost, if you use it as a camper.

-Live dome you could find here: https://freenetfunk-kostenrechner.netlify.com/
+Live demo you could find here:

+https://freenetfunk-kostenrechner.netlify.com/